ericshin13/Cleaning-Michigan-State-University-IDs-Data/README.md

 # Data Cleaning Project
+Project code is located in the RMD file.
-Details about the project are located in the RMD file.
+Research findings are located in both the docx file.